 As the old adage goes, “A fool and his money are soon parted.”

-This is why at the end of the day, my conscience is completely clean and I have absolutely no reason to feel bad about selling to people.
+This is why at the end of the day, my conscience is completely clean and I have absolutely no reason to feel bad about selling products to people.
 If done right, it’s very rewarding because I’m helping others achieve their goals while also working towards mine.
 I believe wholeheartedly in my mission and my message.

 I started the YouTube channel so I could drive traffic to the blog.
 That was the original intent, but that too has gravitated into something a little different as I sometimes find that my videos rank better than my articles do.
 Go figure.
 Heh.